Exdena/Rise-Online-World-Ekran-Klavyesi/README.md

-# Rise Online World Ekran Klavyesi (OnScreen Keyboard)
+# RiseOnlineWorld Ekran Klavyesi (OnScreen Keyboard)

 This is a onscreen keyboard for Rise Online World.